ginnox1/CanalNetworkDocs_online/DesignOfRegulatingStructures/DesignOfRegulatingStructures.md

    <img src= "./Images/Image 073.png">

+---
  **<u>Important Notes</u>**
 Before defining and designing structues with in the CanalNETWORK environemnt, it is recommended to understand the following notes:

-1. Floating node positions are restrained by profile data available, and minSpacing project preference setting.
+1. Floating node positions can be created ONLY at stations in profile data, and hence are restrained by profile data available, and minSpacing project preference setting.
+It is important to consider this during profile extraction.

 1. CR can be placed on any canal, any segment.
-1. HR requires a regular (junction) node - connecting to a parent canal - just upstream of its location, and no drop strucrutes are allowed in between.
+1. HR requires a regular (junction) node - connecting to a parent canal - just upstream of its location that is labeled neither as **Turn Out** nor as **Division Box**.

+1. No drop strucrutes are allowed between the upstream node, and the floating node representing the structure.

+---
 To insert the floating node along a canal route:

 1. Select the route in layout view.